ibm-cloud-docs/openshift/openshift_ingress_about_roks4.md

 You can find the hostname that is assigned to your public routers and the hostname that is assigned to your private routers by running `oc get svc -n openshift-ingress` and looking for the **EXTERNAL IP** field.

 In your VPC infrastructure dashboard, the VPC load balancer reports as healthy only the two worker nodes that run the router replica pods, because these worker nodes are configured as the listeners for the VPC load balancer.
-Even though only the listener worker nodes are reported as healthy, the listeners' backend pool of worker nodes is kept up-to-date by Red Hat OpenShift on IBM Cloud so that all worker nodes in your cluster can still receive requests from the VPC load balancer.
+Even though only the listener worker nodes are reported as healthy, the listeners' backend pool of worker nodes is kept up-to-date by {{site.data.keyword.openshiftlong_notm}} so that all worker nodes in your cluster can still receive requests from the VPC load balancer.
 {: note}

 ### Ingress resource